tanaylab/metacells/README.rst

     These masks are copied from the atlas to the query (restricting them to the common ``atlas_gene`` subset).

 ``corrected_fractions`` per gene per query metacell
-    For each ``atlas_gene``, its fraction in each query metacell, out of all the atlas genes.
+    For each ``atlas_gene``, its fraction in each query metacell, out of only the atlas genes.
 This may be further corrected (see below) if projecting between different scRNA-seq technologies (e.g. 10X v2 and 10X v3).
 For non-``atlas_gene`` this is 0.